Overall, about 32 percent of men and 36 percent of women in the United States are obese.

 Emotional disturbances, once considered

-an important cause of obesity, are now considered a reaction to the strong prejudice and
+an important cause, are now considered a reaction to the strong prejudice and

 discrimination against obese people.
 One type of emotional disturbance, a negative body